Crash-GHaun/recommendations_ticket_service/internal/ticketinterfaces/plugins/slackTicket/README.md

 6. Under 'Subscribe to Bot Events', click 'Add Bot User Event' and add the events you want your bot to listen to.
      - `message.channels` - for messages in public channels.
-     - `message.replies` - for messages that are replies in a thread.

 7. Go back to 'OAuth & Permissions', click 'Install App to Workspace'.
 Authorize the app in your workspace, after which you'll be provided with a 'Bot User OAuth Token'.
 Set this as your environment variable `SLACK_API_TOKEN`.